 Made possible through National Lottery funding, BFI NETWORK exists to discover and support talented writers, directors and producers at the start of their careers.
-We have Talent Executives based in film organisations and leading cultural venues across the UK to offer funding for short films, support for the development of first features and provide a range of professional and creative development programmes.
+They have Talent Executives based in film organisations and leading cultural venues across the UK to offer funding for short films, support for the development of first features and provide a range of professional and creative development programmes.

 For Norfolk’s BFI Network Representative please click here.

 The John Brabourne Awards has supported up and coming talent since 2007 and have over 100 alumni.
 They offer financial assistance of up to £5,000 to people in the UK film and TV industry who have already proved what they can do but now face obstacles to their success.
 This may be financial, health-related or due to a change in personal circumstances.
 This award is ran via the Film TV Charity Website.